OutSystems/swagger-ui/flavors/swagger-ui-react/README.md

 ⚠️ This prop is currently only applied once, on mount.
 Changes to this prop's value will not be propagated to the underlying Swagger UI instance.
 A future version of this module will remove this limitation, and the change will not be considered a breaking change.

-#### `displayRequestDuration`: PropTypes.bool

-Controls the display of the request duration (in milliseconds) for "Try it out" requests.
-The default is false.

 #### `filter`: PropTypes.oneOfType([PropTypes.string, PropTypes.bool])

 If set, enables filtering.
 The top bar will show an edit box that you can use to filter the tagged operations that are shown.
 Can be Boolean to enable or disable, or a string, in which case filtering will be enabled using that string as the filter expression.
 Filtering is case sensitive matching the filter expression anywhere inside the tag.
 See Swagger UI's [Plug Points](https://github.com/swagger-api/swagger-ui/blob/master/docs/customization/plug-points.md#fnopsfilter) to customize the filtering behavior.